Macrobrachium rosenbergii: Morphotypes

-Three different morphotypes of males exist.
+Three different male morphotypes, which correspond to their social dominance, are widely recognized.
 The first stage is called "small male" (SM); this smallest stage has short, nearly translucent claws.
 If conditions allow, small males grow and metamorphose into "orange claws" (OC), which have large orange claws on their second chelipeds, which may have a length of 0.8 to 1.4 times their body size.
 OC males later may transform into the third and final stage, the "blue claw" (BC) males.
 These have blue claws, and their second chelipeds may become twice as long as their bodies.
+Senescent blue claw individuals are sometimes recognized as "old blue claws" (OBC), characterized by a smaller abdominal length compared to the carapace and major cheliped lengths.

 Males of M. rosenbergii have a strict hierarchy; the territorial BC males dominate the OCs, which in turn dominate the SMs.
-The presence of BC males inhibits the growth of SMs and delays the metamorphosis of OCs into BCs; an OC keeps growing until it is larger than the largest BC male in its neighbourhood before transforming.
+The presence of BC males inhibits the growth of SMs and delays the metamorphosis of OCs into BCs; an OC keeps growing until it is larger than the largest BC male in its locale before abruptly transforming into the BC phase.
 All three male stages are sexually active, and females that have undergone their premating moult cooperate with any male to reproduce.
 BC males protect the females until their shells have hardened; OCs and SMs show no such behaviour.